leeorn/wi21-cse110-lab4/part1/part1.md

 - Question 8: The function will return similar results to part 4; an array with the prices after discount (assuming we resolve the errors from part 5&6)

+- Question 9: "const" is similar to "let" by the fact that the variable is defined only within the block scope.
+Another constrain that "const" has is the fact that one cannot re-assigning the value.
+Thus, the first error in the current code raises on line 7 (when re-assigning value to finalPrice).
+But, ignoring this part, line 11 has an error because we try to print i outside of its scope.

+- Question 10: Similarly to the above question, and ignoring previous errors, line 12 raises an error because we try to print the variable outside of its scope

+- Question 11: finalPrice is still within its scope, so theoretically, we can print its value.
+However, in line 7 we try to change its value, which is not possible since it's a const.

+- Question 12: Honestly, I'm not sure what to answer for this part because there's an error in line 7, we can't re-assign values to finalPrice.
+So if we were to ignore (comment out) that line, we would only push 0s to the array, so the return would be an array of 0s.
+If we don't ignore this line, then we get an error.